 After a month, it had 25 million sign ups.
 Many of these weren’t aware that they’d opened a Google+ account.
 It was just a side effect of signs ups to other Google services.

 With such a large number of inactive users, Google+ became less of the social network that developers had hoped for, and more of a way of gathering and connecting user information.

-Google claims that the consumer version of Google+ was also affected by low engagement rates and it was even found that over 90% of Google+ user sessions lasted less than 5 seconds.
+Google claims that the consumer version of the platform was also affected by low engagement rates.
+It was even found that over 90% of user sessions lasted less than 5 seconds.

-In 2015, Google+ underwent a redesign with the intention of making the platform faster and easier to use, but ended up incorporating a feature that allowed users to revert to the original version.
+In 2015, Google+ underwent a redesign with the intention of making the platform faster and easier to use.
+Instead it ended up incorporating a feature that allowed users to revert to the original version.

 Final Nail in the Coffin

 In the Spring of 2018 (although not disclosed for 6 months), a software bug was discovered which leaked the data of over 500,000 users.
 Even though Google carried out a full security audit and said they found no evidence that developers were aware of the bug and that no data has been misused, The News of the World had already condemned the network as “one of Google’s biggest failures”.

 The shutdown was originally planned for August 2019.
 However the discovery of a second bug, which gave external developers access to non-public user data, meant that it was brought forward to April.

 So, there we have it, Google+ is no more.
 If you’re sad to see it go, don’t worry… as history proves, we probably won’t be waiting too much longer before Google have another shot at the social network bullseye.